 Head to Bishop’s Waltham’s Medieval high street, home to local favourite Josie’s, famous for their freshly brewed coffee and legendary Eggs Benedict; or cosy up by a roaring fire in The Crown with its original low beams, great local beers and fabulous food.
 For a taste of France, there’s wine and cheese tastings on offer at The Three Choirs Vineyard.

 Down the road in Winchester, take your pick from Chinese to Nepalese and everything in between, as well as Rick Stein’s fish restaurant, his first venture outside Cornwall.
 And The Black Rat serves up fare far more appealing than its name and has a coveted Michelin star to prove it.

 The Hollies sleeps twelve people in supreme comfort in six spacious bedrooms that include three super-kings and three twins.
 The twins come with shared bathroom replete with super-sized bath.
 And there’s one zip-and-link, giving you the flexible option of four doubles and two singles.

 En-suites are suitably luxurious and the master offers a roll top bath for candlelit soaks, plus a separate shower.
-The downstairs den comes with a sofa bed, too, for sneaky midnight movies (keep mum on this, kids), and there’s a shared bathroom with large bath and shower attachment.
+The downstairs den is perfect for sneaky midnight movies (keep mum on this, kids), and there’s a shared bathroom with large bath and shower attachment.